 Black forest cheesecake tart

 Whenever I think of cherries I also think of chocolate.
 I find the combination of sweet and tangy cherries and rich dark chocolate extremely appealing.
-If you share this view you may like my dairy free chocolate cherry coconut cake I made a while ago.
-I even used these flavours together in a breakfast recipe – see my cherry cocoa overnight oats.
+If you share this view you may also like cherry cocoa overnight oats.
 And it was the perfect flavour pairing to use in my healthy chocolate cherry cheesecake.

 The crust in this cheesecake tart recipe is a mixture of digestive biscuits and cashews.
 I’ve used a little butter and maple syrup to bind the mixture, though it will still be a bit crumbly as you are pressing it into your tart dish.
 It will solidify and get a little crunchy after 12 minutes in the oven.